fedallah-jr/ncs-simulator/README.md

 - `comm_recent_window`: Short window (steps) used to count how many recent transmission attempts (`p>0`) an agent has initiated.
 - `comm_throughput_window`: Long window (steps) used to estimate per-agent throughput from ACKed packets and their delays.
 - `comm_penalty_alpha`: Scalar multiplier (`α`) used in the communication penalty `R_{a,\text{comm}} = -α * N_\text{recent}/T`, applied only when `action=1` and the network is not set to `perfect_communication`.
+- `simple_comm_penalty_alpha`: Optional override for the `"simple"` reward mode.
+Set to `0` to keep no comm penalty in that mode; otherwise the same penalty formula applies.
 - `comm_throughput_floor`: Small positive value to keep the throughput estimate from collapsing to zero when no ACKs have been observed recently.

 With these fields the environment discourages bursts of transmissions in congested conditions: if an agent spams the channel (large `N_recent_tx`) while the measured throughput is low, the penalty grows rapidly; skipping a send (`action=0`) adds no communication cost.
 When `perfect_communication=true`, the penalty logic is bypassed entirely.